TailaiLihe/UCDavis-EEC172-Lab-Manual/labs/lab3.md

 general timing of your IR transmissions, as well as the specific binary data that is sent for each button in the target set.**
 If possible, use the IR protocol documents mentioned above or other web resources to identify the protocol used for the IR transmission.
-Screen shot every key below, as well as binaray repersentation.
+Screen shot every key below, as well as binary repersentation.

-Hint: you may use your Task 2 result to fill the binaray representations.
+Hint: you may use your Task 2 result to fill the binary representations.
 It takes hours to do manually but less than 1 minutes using your code from Task 2.
 Target set of keys:

 - Numeric keys: `0, 1, 2, 3, 4, 5, 6, 7, 8, 9`